roiceee/roiceee/README.md

 #### Current stack: HTML, CSS, JavaScript, Bootstrap, ReactJS.

-There's nothing much to see here in my github repository though.
+I've been doing some toy web apps for some time.
 I'm still learning a lot of things.
 I currently know front-end web technologies.

 I also know core Java and I'm planning to learn Spring after spending some time with React.